InaTheAnalyst25/Supermarket/README.md

 Let's assume our client is the owner of a supermarket chain, and they have provided us with data from their database on customers who filled out questionnaires to participate in the loyalty program.
-He/she is is interested in data-driven insights.
+He/she is  interested in data-driven insights.

 Based on the results of our work,  the following data-driven recommendations can be presented.
 Let's start with recommendations for regional markets.
 Mexico represents a promising market with a willingness to pay, as it has the highest average purchase volumes and purchasing power.
 Although the company has a low market penetration in the country, it is still a very promising market.
 However, these are preliminary conclusions that need to be verified with a larger sample.